osmcode/libosmium/NOTES_FOR_DEVELOPERS.md

 * The ellipsis in variadic template never has a space to the left of it and always has a space to the right: `template <typename...
 TArgs>` etc.

 Keep to the indentation and other styles used in the code.
-Use `make indent` in the toplevel directory to fix indentation and styling.
-It calls `astyle` with the right parameters.
-This program is in the `astyle` Debian package.

 ## C++11